austin-maison/cdc-birth-predictor/README.md

 One potential reason for the suboptimal performance is that the data doesn't include many of the known predictors of a C-section e.g. having twins, prolonged labor, fetal position, etc.
-It also doesn't distiguish between emergency C-sections and C-sections planned in advance.
+It also doesn't distinguish between emergency C-sections and C-sections planned in advance.
 However, I believe this can be seen as a strength rather than weakness.
 A further investigation of factors which are *not* known to be predictive of a C-section have the potential to contribute more to the understanding of C-sections than the already well-studied factors.
-And, indeed, this project shows that their is a nontrivial amount of signal to be found in a wide range of factors.
+And, indeed, this project shows that there is a nontrivial amount of signal to be found in a wide range of factors.